Children's Book Series

 Where do you buy supplies when you live miles away from your closest neighbour?
 At the General Store!
 Mr. Seebach is building a big new store with everything you need for your family, your homestead, or your travels.

-Learn how important the General Store was to everyone in 1914 in Mr. Seebach and the New Store.
+Illustrated by Prince George artist June Swanky Parker, learn how important the General Store was to everyone in 1914 in Mr. Seebach and the New Store.

 Mrs. Huble Grows a Garden

 Growing enough food to feed a family for a whole year is a lot of work!
 Mrs. Huble needs the help of her entire family to plant, grow, and harvest the garden and prepare for the long winter ahead.

 Mrs. Huble Grows a Garden follows the Huble family through 1913 as they work all year to grow and store enough food before the snow falls.
 This book is brought to life through the illustrations of June Swanky Parker.

 Mr. Huble Builds a House

 Mr. Huble is lonely in his little cabin until Mrs. Huble and young Ada arrive.
 But as the family gets bigger, the cabin seems to get smaller!
 Mr. Huble needs to build a new house!

 Based on a true story that happened in 1912, Mr. Huble Builds a House tells a story about the Huble family and the house that has stood on the banks of the Fraser River for the last hundred years.
 Join the Huble family on their adventure through the illustrations of artist June Swanky Parker.